A real estate company adopts a culture of research and testing, and within months achieves a 180% increase in leads.

 Solution, Part 1: Customer Interviews, Personas, and Usability Testing

-One of the first things we did was interview a bunch of their leasing agents and customer support staff.
+One of the first things we did was conduct 1:1 interviews with the company’s leasing agents and customer support staff.
 We quickly gained an understanding of their renter customers: their behaviors, pain points, questions and concerns.

 We prototyped 2 primary renter personas — along with 2 sub-personas — that we would refine over time as we talked to actual customers.
-Early on, we saw that new and improved content was a big opportunity with the site, so we had Nora our content specialist lead the customer research and persona creation.
+Early on, we saw that new and improved content was a big opportunity with the site, so we had our UX writer Nora Fiore lead the customer research and persona creation.

-Over the course of multiple rounds of testing, the research team identified 51 problems with the site and web app.
+Over the course of multiple rounds of testing, the research team identified over 50 problems with the site and web app.
 For many of these, we turned to Google Analytics to validate and size the problem.